How to Start a Business in Georgia in 2026

 Doing business in Georgia is easier than in most countries in the region — the registration process is simple, taxes are transparent, and the government actively supports entrepreneurs.

 Werty allows business owners in Georgia to receive and send payments through USDT and other stablecoins, convert them into lari or dollars, and make transfers quickly, safely, and fully legally.
 Whether you’re just opening your company or already working with international clients, Werty makes financial operations in Georgia simple and reliable.
-Contact our manager to find the best option for your business or leave a request in the form below.
+Contact our manager to find the best option for your business.